open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 strictly reflect the `Configuration` and ignore the [environment variable configuration scheme](./sdk-environment-variables.md).

-// TODO: Extend ConfigurationProvider with ability to update SDK components with
+// TODO: Extend ConfigurationInterpreter with ability to update SDK components with
 // new configuration for usage with OpAmp

 ## References